Diner’s Update

 Sin has closed its cafe on Broadway in Providence.
 The bakery is going back to its roots, and focusing on custom cakes and specialty orders.”Need a special birthday cake, no problem!
 There will be pick up hours at our location and of course, delivery is still available,” said a statement in Sin’s email newsletter.
 “We are not happy about closing the cafe, but due to current economics this is what we have to do in order to keep Sin continuing for many years.
 Hopefully sometime in the future, you will see all your favorite retail items back together again. ” You can still place an order for a cake at eatwicked.com/shop-now.

-We’re also losing Justine’s in Providence.
+We also lost Justine’s in Providence.
 The speakeasy located in Olneyville, behind a lingerie window display, will close its doors on Sat.
 Sept.
 6. The next door bar, the Knight Library, will also be closed temporarily for some necessary upgrades.

 NOTABLES

-“Hell’s Kitchen” premiered its twenty-fourth season on FOX, and the show features Chef Antonio Wormley of Little Clam at The Wayfinder in Newport.
-Wormley focuses on New England seafood, and is one of fifty chefs chosen nationwide.
+“Hell’s Kitchen” premiered its twenty-fourth season on FOX, and it features two Rhode Island-based chefs.
+Executive Chef Cara Mourning of Blu Violet Rooftop Bar at the Aloft Providence Downtown hotel is competing on this season.
+During the season premiere, chef Mourning made a bold impression by presenting the very first dish to chef Gordon Ramsay, who exclaimed, “Watermelon?
+Fake tuna?!”
+The show also features Chef Antonio Wormley of Little Clam at The Wayfinder in Newport.
+Wormley focuses on New England seafood.
+He and Mourning are two of fifty chefs chosen nationwide.

 FARMERS MARKETS, GROCERIES AND DELIVERY